Legio I Minervia Roman Vexillum

 Couldn't load pickup availability

-Legio I Minervia was created by Domitian around 82 AD for the campaign against the Germanic Chatti, placing itself under the protection of the goddess Minerva, who became its distinctive emblem.
+Legio I Minervia was created by Domitian around 82 AD, for the campaign against the Germanic Chatti, placing itself under the protection of the goddess Minerva, who became its distinctive emblem.

 HISTORICAL-PHILOLOGICAL VEXILLUM